Pseudo-dualizing complexes of torsion modules and semi-infinite MGM duality: Introduction

 \begin{thm} The finite complex of $J$\+torsion $S$\+modules $U^\bu$ is a pseudo-dualizing complex of $J$\+torsion $S$\+modules. \end{thm}

 \begin{proof} As mentioned in Section~\ref{prelims-on-wpr-secn}, the complex $K^\bu_\infty(S,\bs)$, viewed up to quasi-isomorphism, does not depend on the choice of a finite sequence~$\bs$ of generators of the ideal $J\subset S$.
+More specifically, for any two finite sequences $\bs'$ and~$\bs''$ of generators of the ideal $J\subset S$, the related two complexes $K^\bu_\infty(S,\bs')$ and $K^\bu_\infty(S,\bs'')$ are naturally connected by a chain of quasi-isomorphisms.
 These are quasi-isomorphisms of finite complexes of flat $S$\+modules, so the functor ${-}\ot_RL^\bu$ takes them to quasi-isomorphisms.
 Thus we can choose the finite sequence~$\bs$ as we prefer.
-Pick a finite sequence $\br=(r_1,\dotsc,r_l)$ of generators of the ideal $I\subset R$, and let $\bs=(\bt,f(\br))$, where $\bt$~is some finite sequence of elements of the ideal $J\subset S$ such that the finite sequence~$\bs$ generates~$J$.
+Pick a finite sequence $\br=(r_1,\dotsc,r_l)$ of generators of the ideal $I\subset R$, and put $\bs=(\bt,f(\br))$, where $\bt$~is some finite sequence of elements of the ideal $J\subset S$ such that the finite sequence~$\bs$ generates~$J$.
 Here the notation is $f(\br)=(f(r_1),\dotsc,f(r_l))$.

 Let us prove condition~(ii) from Section~\ref{auslander-and-bass-secn} for the complex~$U^\bu$.
 Similarly to the proof of Proposition~\ref{definitions-of-dualizing-complex-finiteness}, by~\cite[Proposition~6.1]{BN} or~\cite[Proposition~6.6]{Rou} (see also~\cite[Proposition~5.1 and proof of Lemma~5.4(a)]{Pmgm}), it suffices to consider the case of the dual Koszul complex $K^\bu(S,\bs)$ in the role of~$K^\bu$.
 Then the complex of $S$\+modules $\Hom_S(K^\bu(S,\bs),U^\bu)$ is quasi-isomorphic to $K_\bu(S,\bs)\ot_SK^\bu_\infty(S,\bs)\ot_RL^\bu$.